-At the opposite end of Edinburgh Castle lies Holyrood Palace – the official residence of HM The Queen when she’s in Scotland.
-The palace has a history dating back to the early 1100s when Holyrood Abbey was founded, but the building we recognize today was built by James IV in the 16th century.
+At the opposite end of Edinburgh Castle lies Holyrood Palace, the official residence of HM the King when he’s in Scotland.
+The palace has a history dating back to the early 1100s, when Holyrood Abbey was founded, but the building we recognise today was built by James IV in the 16th century.

-Just like the castle, you can’t really miss this attraction as all you have to do is head to The Royal Mile and walk down it, where you’ll find the palace at the very bottom opposite the Scottish Parliament building and Holyrood Park (the remnant of a long-extinct volcano).
+Just like the castle, you can’t really miss this attraction as all you have to do is head to the Royal Mile and walk to the bottom of it, where you’ll find the palace opposite the Scottish Parliament building and Holyrood Park.

-Admission to the palace is a bit steep at around £20 – although that does include entry to The Queen’s Gallery which is the royal collection of paintings – but unlike the castle you’ll struggle to spend more than 2-3 hours at the palace.
-Still, it’s an interesting place and it has a few points of interest that make it worth visiting.
+Admission is a bit steep at around £20, although that does include entry to The Queen’s Gallery, which is the royal collection of paintings.
+But unlike the castle, you’ll struggle to spend more than 2-3 hours at the palace.
+Still, it’s an interesting place, and it has a few points of interest that make it worth visiting.

-Tours through Holyrood Palace are self-guided but they do include a multimedia tour so you can learn about the palace’s history as you walk through it.
-Not all the rooms are open to the public but the majority are as well as the ruins of Holyrood Abbey and the royal gardens (although the gardens are sometimes closed in winter).
+Tours through Holyrood Palace are self-guided, but they do include a multimedia tour where you can learn about the palace’s history as you walk through it.
+Not all of the rooms are open to the public, but the majority are, as are the ruins of Holyrood Abbey and the royal gardens (although the gardens are usually closed in winter).

-Points of interest are the Great Gallery, the Throne Room, and Mary Queen of Scots chambers.
-The Great Gallery is the largest room in the palace and it’s the location of portraits of many of Scotland’s legendary kings.
-The Throne Room is still used for royal receptions and state occasions, and Queen Mary’s chambers are the rooms where the doomed monarch lived from 1561 to 1567.
+Points of interest are the Great Gallery, the Throne Room, and the Mary Queen of Scots’ chambers.
+The Great Gallery is the largest room in the palace, and it’s the location of portraits of many of Scotland’s legendary kings.
+The throne room is still used for royal receptions and state occasions, and Queen Mary’s chambers are the rooms where the doomed monarch lived from 1561 to 1567.

-When you’ve finished the tour you’ll end up at Holyrood Abbey which is roofless and almost completely in ruin but no less interesting for it.
-After admiring the medieval architecture you can then wander around the 10-acre palace gardens either on your own or as part of a guided tour.
+After you’ve finished the tour, you’ll end up at Holyrood Abbey, which is roofless and almost completely in ruin, but no less interesting for it.
+You can then wander around the 10-acre palace gardens either on your own or as part of a guided tour.

 St. Giles Cathedral